 Bachelor of Science in Wood Products Processing

 “If you are interested in building a successful professional career in an innovative, creative, and sustainable industry, then the Wood Products Processing program will provide you with a strong foundation.
-The faculty offers a strong co-op program, positive tri-mentoring program, and a range of leadership-building classes.”
+The faculty offers a strong co-op program, a positive tri-mentoring program, and a range of leadership-building classes.”

 –Jonathan Jean-Hwa Chu, 4th year, Wood Products Processing